 - Not specialized for specific issues

-7. GINIDEAR Adjustable Dog Door Bell
+7. GINIDEAR Adjustable Handmade Dog Door Bell

 - Handmade design

-- Extra-long and adjustable
+- Long adjustable strap

 - Multiple color options